 Rent out a room

 If your children no longer live at home and you have a spare bedroom, you could consider generating some extra money through renting a room.

-Taking in a lodger can be a good way of earning some additional money, and it can also be tax-efficient.
+Taking in a lodger can be a good way of earning some additional money in retirement, and it can also be tax-efficient.
 The ‘rent a room’ scheme allows you to rent a furnished room in your home to someone, without paying any tax on the first £4,250 that you make each year (this is halved if you share the income with your partner or someone else).

 If you don’t have a spare room you may still be able to generate additional income from your home.
 Websites such as Storemates let you rent out storage space – perhaps in your loft or garage – to people looking for cheap storage.

 Alternatively, you could consider renting out your spare car parking space.
 If you live near a city centre or a football stadium you could rent out your space to a commuter or fan.
 Even a neighbour may need an additional space to park their second car.